 Flyball consists of relay teams of four dogs and their owners who compete against other teams.
 One dog at a time runs through a course, jumping hurdles and triggering a machine that punches out a tennis ball.
 The dog catches the ball and returns down the course.
 Once the first dog finishes the course, the next dog takes a turn.
 The team that finishes first wins.

 Tracking events test a dog’s ability to follow a scent.
 A competitor must locate items, retrieve them, and bring them to the judges.

 Canicross is the sport of running off-road with your dog.
 The human participant wears a waist belt attached via a 2-metre bungee line to a padded dog harness.

 In Dog agility, handlers direct their dog through an obstacle course in a race for both time and accuracy.
 The dogs run off lead to complete the course, and the handler is allowed to touch neither dog nor obstacles.
 If you have the space in your garden you could construct an obstacle course of jumps, tunnels, raised walkways, slaloms, etc. which you can lead your dog through at high speed for reward.
-You can, of course, bring him along to my agility classes in Mitchel Troy!

 Some larger dogs with high levels of energy can benefit from carrying a weighted backpack sometimes when they walk, to increase the amount of energy they expend, and many dogs enjoy the feeling of being useful by carrying something.
 Please take advice from me before using weighted backpacks on a regular basis.